 We made a little video.

 No commentary.
 No opinions.
 No nothing—except recent senior intelligence and administration officials answering questions about what they believe about the Russian election interference.

 The senior intelligence all spoke at last week's Aspen Security Forum.
 The full videos of their remarks are available here.
 The other snippets are taken from, well, elsewhere.

 As the Romans might say, res ipsa loquitur.

 Former Central Intelligence Agency Director John Brennan will testify today before the House Intelligence Committee as part of its Russia investigation.
 Recall that Brennan was reportedly so concerned about Russia's interference before the election that he arranged briefings with senior lawmakers last summer.

 Director of the Central Intelligence Agency John Brennan came to the Brookings Institution on July 13th for a conversation with Brookings Senior Fellow Bruce Riedel on “CIA’s strategy in the face of emerging challenges.”
 This week on the podcast, we bring you their discussion on a range of topics, from the Arab Spring, to the drone program, to the importance of integration across intelligence agencies—and last, but certainly not least, Donald Trump's call for the use of techniques "worse than waterboarding."

 On Tuesday, Director of National Intelligence James Clapper provided the annual Worldwide Threat Assessment of the U.S. Intelligence Community to Congress.

 Here's the video, which I am watching now:

 The New York Post recently reported on a hacker who claimed to have gained access to CIA Director John Brennan’s personal email account.
-There are a number of potential legal issues about this hacking attack, but we will briefly raise three.
+The hacker then bragged to Wired magazine about how he did it.